pcmillerAcme/docs/source/Non-animated Codes.rst

 Non-animated Codes
 ##################

 Sometimes folks want to use ACME's API to generate standard QR codes that are not animated.
 Why?
-Several features such as color control, transparency, anti-aliasing, rotation, and resolution are more controllable than other online standard (non-animated) code generation services.
+Several features such as color control, transparency, stenciling, anti-aliasing, rotation, and resolution are more controllable than other online standard (non-animated) code generation services.

 Also, standard QR Codes are free!